Aider-AI/aider/README.md

 ## Installation

 1. Install the package:
-    * From Github: `pip install git+https://github.com/paul-gauthier/aider.git`
+    * From GitHub: `pip install git+https://github.com/paul-gauthier/aider.git`
     * From your local copy of the repo in develop mode to pick up local edits immediately: `pip install -e .`
 2. Set up your OpenAI API key as an environment variable `OPENAI_API_KEY` or by including it in a `.env` file.